jcrodriguezu/english_learning_resources/README.md

 >- https://www.italki.com exchange with other people
 >- https://preply.com exchange with other people
 >- http://home.hellotalk.com/ exchange with other people
+>- https://www.tandem.net exchange with chat and have voice/video calls
+>- https://bilingua.io conversation practice.
+Chat and play

 > # Pronunciation